 It’s often said that the photos, dress and invites are the only things left after your wedding… but there’s another keepsake from your wedding day to put some thought into: a wedding guestbook.
 You can opt for a traditional personalised guestbook that ties into your wedding day stationery, pick something a little more alternative, or find a guestbook that can doubles as a piece of art for your home.
 We’ve come up with 25+ ideas to help narrow down your wedding guestbook search.

 Personalised Wedding Guestbook Ideas and Inspiration

 You are going to be keeping (and probably displaying) your wedding guestbook for years to come, so you want something that looks amazing now and in the future.
-Of course, ‘amazing’ means different things to different people, which is why I’ve pulled together a variety of wedding guestbook ideas for you today (including where to buy them – all the included guestbooks are either made in New Zealand or can be shipped to NZ).
+Of course, ‘amazing’ means different things to different people, which is why I’ve pulled together a variety of wedding guestbook ideas for you today.

 Things to consider when buying a guestbook: